 CMR: Overall in the logistics space, 2022 was mostly a year of trying to get back to normal.
 We still haven’t gotten there yet, but I believe we’ve reached a “post-pandemic” state.

-The first half of the year, retailers experienced run-up inventories.
+In the first half of the year, retailers experienced run-up inventories.
 This was all due to earlier delays and them receiving inventory at the wrong times.
 But then, all of a sudden, their warehouses were totally full.
 This return to normalization also included more regular retail sales and consumer demands, but it was also a year of high inflation.
 So, shoppers took a step back and were a little more picky with what they were and weren’t buying.

 What surprised you within that return to normalcy?

 CMR: It was going from not having enough to having way too much inventory.
 In 2021, we had bare shelves and then last year all of a sudden we had too much.
 That quick flip was amazing.
-And from a last mile perspective we saw a bit of normal creeping back in with the two primary carriers, UPS and FedEx, beginning to see their volume start declining from a year-over-year perspective.
+And from a last mile perspective, we saw a bit of normal creeping back in with the two primary carriers, UPS and FedEx, beginning to see their volume start declining from a year-over-year perspective.
 According to UPS, they didn’t seem to mind too much, because they shifted their focus away from all volumes at any cost to one of more profitable volumes — and FedEx followed.
 So, we saw those volumes decline, but also saw increases in rates and surcharges.

 CMR: What’s fascinating to me is that in 2020, suddenly, when we couldn’t go anywhere, consumers started buying everything imaginable.
 A lot of retailers came out at the time and said, ‘We’re not going to need to have sales to get rid of inventory.’
-Well guess what?
+Well, guess what?

 Last year, they all had to do promotions to unload the inventory.
 Sales are back, which is good for shoppers, but really that’s only part of it.
 Now retailers are running promotions and still having to sell off parts of their inventory to discounter retailers — usually at a loss.
 In typical years, with the proper forecasting tools, retailers can manage their inventory.
 But coming out of these extraordinary three years, a forecasting tool really couldn’t have helped with this situation.